 The option price at the date of grant is determined by the Board of Directors of Brightcove KK.
 Due to the absence of an active market for Brightcove KK's common stock, the Board of Directors of Brightcove KK was required to determine the fair value of the common stock for consideration in setting exercise prices for the stock options granted and in valuing the options granted.
-In determining the fair value, the Board of Directors of Brightcove KK considered numerous objective and subjective factors in determining the value of the Company's common stock at each option grant date, including the following factors: (1) prices for the Company's common stock, which the Company had sold to third-party investors in arm's-length transactions, and the rights, preferences, and privileges of the Company; common stock; (2) the Company's stage of development and revenue growth; (3) the fact that the option grant sinvolved illiquid securities in a private company; given prevailing market conditions.
+In determining the fair value, the Board of Directors of Brightcove KK considered numerous objective and subjective factors in determining the value of the Company's common stock at each option grant date, including the following factors: (1) prices for the Company's common stock, which the Company had sold to third-party investors in arm's-length transactions, and the rights, preferences, and privileges of the Company's common stock; (2) the Company's stage of development and revenue growth; (3) the fact that the option grants involved illiquid securities in a private company; and (4) the likelihood of achieving a liquidity event for the shares of common stock underlying the options, such as an initial public offering or sale of the Company, given prevailing market conditions.
 The Company believes this to have been a reasonable methodology.
 As Brightcove KK's common stock is not actively traded, the determination of fair value involves assumptions, judgments and estimates.
 If different assumptions were made, stock-based compensation expense, net loss and consolidated net loss per share could have been significantly different.